djrlj694/cookiecutter-cookiecutter/README.md

 # Cookiecutter-Cookiecutter

 [Cookiecutter](https://github.com/audreyr/cookiecutter) is a cross-platform software tool that generates [**boilerplate**](https://en.wikipedia.org/wiki/Boilerplate_code) for [**software projects**](https://en.wikipedia.org/wiki/Software_project_management) from templates.
-These templates, called **cookiecutters**, can be used to define a project's directory tree structure, the names of its directories and files, and the boilerplate content of its files.
-They can also facilitate, both manually and automatically, the run-time customization of the generated names and boilerplate.
+These templates, called **cookiecutters**, can be used to define how a project's directories and files are named and organized as well as the content of its files.
+They can also facilitate, both manually and automatically, the run-time customization of the generated names and content.

-The cookiecutter presented here, Cookiecutter-Cookiecutter, defines a basic directory structure and template files for generating boilerplate for cookiecutters.
-These cookiecutters are rudimentary, containing only a starter set of files.
+The cookiecutter presented here, Cookiecutter-Cookiecutter, defines a boilerplate template for creating cookiecutters themselves.
+The resulting boilerplate is a basic directory tree and a starter set of files for beginning a new cookiecutter project.
+Included in these files are:

+* A store for defining template variables that, by default, prompt the user for input;
+* Python scripts to run before or after generating boilerplate.

 ## Usage